astronomer/docs/astro/deployment-metrics.md

     :::

 - **Network Usage Per Pod (MB)**: This metric charts each worker/ Scheduler Pod's peak network usage over time.
 Sudden, irregular spikes in this metric should be investigated as a possible error in your project code.
 - **Pod Count per Status**: This metric charts the number of worker/ Scheduler Pods in a given Kubernetes container state.
-Because Astro operates on a one-container-per-pod model, the state of container state is also the Pod state.
+Because Astro operates on a one-container-per-pod model, the state of the container state is also the Pod state.
 For more information about container states, read the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-states).

     If a pod is stuck in a `Waiting` state, it could indicate that your Deployment did not successfully pull and run your Runtime image.